 President Gregory J. Vincent ’83

-As Ohio's assistant attorney general in the early 1990s, Vincent successfully argued several major civil rights cases before that state's Supreme Court.
-He was promoted to director for regional and legal affairs at the Ohio Civil Rights Commission in Cleveland and later served as vice president and lead counsel for Bank One.
+As Ohio’s assistant attorney general in the early 1990s, Vincent successfully argued several major civil rights cases before that state’s Supreme Court.
+He went on to serve as director for regional and legal affairs at the Ohio Civil Rights Commission in Cleveland and later as vice president and lead counsel for Bank One.

 His return to education began with an appointment as assistant vice chancellor for academic affairs at the University of Wisconsin-Madison.
 He was then named vice provost for academic affairs and campus diversity and law professor at Louisiana State University, and then vice provost for institutional equity and diversity and law professor at the University of Oregon.

-Vincent has served as board chair for many nonprofit and community organizations including the Austin Area Urban League and Communities in Schools, and is former senior warden of St. James' Episcopal Church.
-He recently completed a term as chair and president of the Standing Committee of the Episcopal Diocese of Texas and was then elected to its executive board.
-He sits on the board of trustees of the Bishop Quin Foundation.
+Vincent has served as board chair for many nonprofit and community organizations including the Austin Area Urban League and Communities in Schools, and as former senior warden of St. James’ Episcopal Church.
+He completed a term as chair and president of the Standing Committee of the Episcopal Diocese of Texas and was then elected to its executive board.

 For his service and community engagement, Vincent has received numerous awards and recognitions, notably the Educator of the Year Award from the University of Pennsylvania Graduate School of Education, the Distinguished Service Award from the Commission on Access, Diversity and Excellence (CADE) of the Association of Public and Land-grant Universities (APLU) and the Distinguished Service Award from the Moritz College of Law.
 The Austin NAACP and Austin Area Urban League presented Vincent with their highest honors, the DeWitty/Overton Freedom Award and the Whitney Young Legacy Award for committing himself “to raise awareness and educate the community on the importance of diversity and inclusion.”
 In recognition of his leadership, the City of Austin made June 13, 2017 Dr. Gregory J. Vincent Day.